Exploring the Past free lectures

 |Wednesday 20th May 2015||Historical Association Lecture

 My Dearest Tussy’: Family, Navy and Nation in the Fremantle Papers, c.1801-14

 |Wednesday 17th June 2015||Dr Dimitra Fimi (Cardiff Metropolitan University)

 Welsh heritage for teenagers: Re-writing the ‘Mabinogion’ in Alan Garner’s The Owl Service and Jenny Nimmo’s The Snow Spider

 All talks start at 7:15pm and are held at the Cardiff Centre for Lifelong Learning, Senghennydd Road, Cardiff.
 Room numbers to be announced.

-Please contact Dr David Wyatt for more information:
+Please contact Dr Richard Marsden for more information: